Cube moves for $s$-embeddings and $\alpha$-realizations: Definitions

 \begin{definition} Let $\alpha \in \overline{\R}$.
 An \emph{$\alpha$-realization} of $G$ is defined to be any map from the vertices of $G^{\diamond}$ to the plane such that every face of $G^{\diamond}$ is mapped to an $\alpha$-quad. \end{definition}

+See Figure \ref{fig:embeddingrealization} for an example of a $4$-embedding and a $4$-realization of the same graph.

 As mentioned in the introduction, there are two notable classes of examples of $\alpha$-embeddings.
-The class of $1$-embeddings of a planar graph correspond to $s$-embeddings defined by Chelkak in \cite{Chelkak} (see also \cite{Lis}), while the class of $2$-embeddings correspond to harmonic embeddings \cite{Tutte:emb,KLRR}.
+The class of $1$-embeddings of a planar graph corresponds to the class of $s$-embeddings defined by Chelkak in \cite{Chelkak,Chelkak2} (see also \cite{Lis}), while the class of $2$-embeddings corresponds to the class of harmonic embeddings \cite{Tutte:emb,KLRR}.